AdKats/BFACP/README.md

 * Quick DB Stats overview
 * and more!

 Download the latest version from [here](https://github.com/Prophet731/BFAdminCP/releases/latest).
-Once downloaded unzip it to a temporary folder.
+Once downloaded unzip it to a temporary folder on your computer.
 Next open the `.env.php` file located in the root folder in your favorite text editor.
 Scroll down to the database settings section and fill in your database connection information.

 ```PHP
     /**